crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 For example, Burp can intercept a JWT token, decode it in Decoder, and test for algorithm-switching attacks.

-**Burp Suite Professional vs. Community Edition**
+#### Burp Suite Professional vs. Community Edition

-Burp Suite is available in two versions: Burp Suite Professional (paid) and Community Edition.
-The key differences pertain to the following features:
+The key differences between Burp Suite Professional and Burp Suite Community Edition pertain to the following features:

 - **Automated Scanning:** The core differentiator.
 Pro has an automated active vulnerability scanner; Community does not.
 - **Manual Testing Tools:** **Pro offers unlimited use** of Intruder (fuzzing) and Repeater; Community's versions are rate-limited and lack advanced features.